A German county elected a far-right candidate for the first time since the Nazi era, raising concern

 “I think the fact that so many people voted for Alternative for Germany has already given it legitimacy,” Knoth, 50, said during an interview this week as he walked his dog down the town’s deserted main shopping street.

-But some in Sonneberg haven’t been won over by AfD’s nationalist and antidemocratic rhetoric.
+But some in Sonneberg haven’t been won over by the AfD’s nationalist and antidemocratic rhetoric.

-Margret Sturm, an optometrist whose family has been selling glasses for almost 60 years in Sonneberg, voiced her concern over AfD’s victory in an interview with a public television station.
+Margret Sturm, an optometrist whose family has been selling glasses in Sonneberg for almost 60 years, voiced her concern in an interview with a public television station.

 “I told them that I don’t think it’s good to vote for the AfD.
 And whoever votes for the AfD must know that they have the Nazis in tow,” Sturm told The Associated Press in an interview in her store.